dotnet/csharpstandard/standard/expressions.md

 - The value of a variable is simply the value currently stored in the storage location identified by the variable.
 A variable shall be considered definitely assigned ([§9.4](variables.md#94-definite-assignment)) before its value can be obtained, or otherwise a compile-time error occurs.
 - The value of a property access expression is obtained by invoking the *get_accessor* of the property.
 If the property has no *get_accessor*, a compile-time error occurs.
 Otherwise, a function member invocation ([§11.6.6](expressions.md#1166-function-member-invocation)) is performed, and the result of the invocation becomes the value of the property access expression.
 - The value of an indexer access expression is obtained by invoking the *get_accessor* of the indexer.
 If the indexer has no *get_accessor*, a compile-time error occurs.
 Otherwise, a function member invocation ([§11.6.6](expressions.md#1166-function-member-invocation)) is performed with the argument list associated with the indexer access expression, and the result of the invocation becomes the value of the indexer access expression.
-- The value of a tuple is obtained by applying an implicit tuple conversion to a receiving tuple type, if one exists, or to the type of the tuple expression itself if not.
+- The value of a tuple expression is obtained by applying an implicit tuple conversion (§implicit-tuple-conversions-new-clause) to the type of the tuple expression itself.
+It is an error to obtain the value of a tuple expression that does not have a type.

 ## 11.3 Static and Dynamic Binding